Clicking the following controls will change the main image displayed above.

 Swipe to View More

 The big, puffy mophead flowers of Puffer Fish panicle hydrangea. "} The robust blooms of Puffer Fish panicle hydrangea develop a little sprig of florets from the tip.
 Puffer Fish panicle hydrangea in late summer, showing its green color and unique texture.
 Puffer Fish panicle hydrangea blooming in a landscape surrounded by other panicle hydrangeas.
-Puffer Fish panicle hydrangea develops a fun little burst of florets from the tip of its bloom.
-Neat!
-Puffer Fish panicle hydrangea is an abundant bloomer and very cold tolerant.
-The funny little extra florets that emerge from the tip of the bloom on Puffer Fish panicle hydrangea is clearly seen.
-Puffer Fish panicle hydrangea covered in white mophead blooms.
+Puffer Fish hydrangea develops a fun little burst of florets from the tip of its bloom Puffer Fish hydrangea paniculata is an abundant bloomer and very cold tolerant.
+The funny little extra florets that emerge from the tip of the bloom on Puffer Fish panicle hydrangea Puffer Fish panicle hydrangea covered in white mophead blooms.
 YouTube video describing the plant shown on this page

 • Big blooms